Using AES Crypt on Mac

 To install the AES Crypt GUI app, download the disk image file and open it.
 Inside, you will see the AES Crypt app and a link to your Applications folder.
 Drag and drop the AES Crypt app to the Applications folder.
 You may then eject the disk image.

-To use AES Crypt, you have two options:
+To use AES Crypt, you have three options:

 To use the AES Crypt GUI on your Mac using drag and drop, drag and drop file(s) to be encrypted or decrypted onto the AES Crypt application lock icon.
 To make it easier to access, it is recommended dragging the AES Crypt lock icon onto the dock or creating a shortcut on the desktop.
 With the lock icon on the dock or desktop, you drag files onto the lock icon to invoke AES Crypt.
 It will then present a dialog to encrypt or decrypt as appropriate.